tclssg/tclssg/README.md

 * Generated links are all relative.
 * Output is valid HTML5 and CSS level 3.

 1\.
-Blog posts differ from plain old pages in that they have a sidebar with links to other blog posts sorted by recency, tags, and links to the previous and the next blog post.
-A "tag cloud" can generated to navigate to pages by tag.
+Blog posts differ from plain old pages in that they have a sidebar with links to other blog posts sorted by recency, tags and the latest are featured on the blog index.
+A "tag cloud" can generated to find pages by tag.

 2\.
 Templating example: